 Losing these Tasks due to disk failure or some system error can cause serious consequences to the automated IT processes and should be avoided at all costs.
 Likewise, saving Automation Workshop settings and Log files may also be of rather high, if not equal, importance.

 Automation Workshop provides options for both manual and automatic backup creation.
-Backups include automation Tasks, software settings and Log files, namely, everything that is necessary to avoid losing data and get automation platform up and running as soon as possible after a system failure.
+Backups include automation Tasks (and global variables), software settings, and Log files—namely, everything that is necessary to avoid losing data and get automation platform up and running as soon as possible after a system failure.